IAM-B/Mawaqit_API_to_ics/README.md

 ### Code Quality

-- Python: Follow PEP 8, use type hints
+- Python: Use type hints, follow PEP 8, auto-format with Ruff
 - JavaScript: Use ES6+ features, modular architecture
-- Tests: Maintain >80% coverage
+- Tests: Maintain high coverage, use mocks for external APIs
-- Documentation: Update README for new features
+- Documentation: Update README and docs for new features

 ### Pull Request Process